Did you ever get paid to play video games? Have you imagined making money doing so? It seems like a pipe dream, but it’s actually possible.

 Look out for playtesting programmes

-Playtesting games is a great way to earn money playing games.
+Playtesting games is a great way to get paid to play video games.
 If you’re not familiar with playtesting, it’s a common user testing session where people are invited to try upcoming games in exchange for a reward.

 With games entering closed and open betas every so often, it’s a great opportunity for you to dig right into playtesting.
 Depending on how in-depth the testing process is, you’d receive in-game bonuses, merchandise, and sometimes even a credit to your name.